 We recommend La Iguana Perdida, which is a hotel and restaurant – try their avocado/pineapple smoothie – and has the only scuba diving option on the lake.
 A popular place to stay if you are on a tight budget is Free Cerveza.
 And if budget isn’t an issue try out Laguna Lodge Eco-Resort & Nature Reserve.

-Has a lot of similarities to Santa Cruz, but is even smaller and has literally no road access.
+Quiet, peaceful Jaibalito has a lot of similarities to Santa Cruz, but is even smaller and has literally no road access.
 Its bay isn’t as charming as the one at Santa Cruz but is a good place to really feel away from the tourist crowds.

 Where to Eat and Stay in Jaibalito